SinisterDeveloper/instagram-downloader/README.md

 npm start
 ```

+You'll now be able to access the webpage at `http://localhost:5000`.
+If you have changed the PORT settings, it'll be available at `http://localhost:<PORT>`.

 ## Additional Configuration

 #### PORT - You may change the PORT (defaulted to 5000) on which the application will run on.
 To do so, open the `index.js` file and modify the variable on the first line of the file to any valid PORT